Corrugated is a Renewable Resource

 - 96 percent of corrugated boxes are made with material supplied by certified fiber sourcing programs such as Sustainable Forestry Initiative® (SFI), Forest Stewardship Council (FSC), and American Tree Farm System (ATFS).
 Program participants are committed to sustainable forestry in their own forests, and are required to encourage their suppliers to practice sustainable forestry.

 - There are more trees on U.S. forestland today than there were 100 years ago.
 Some 2 million acres of trees are planted each year, and tree growth is currently double that of annual removals.
-(American Forest &Paper Association’s 2016 Sustainability Report)
+(American Forest & Paper Association’s (AF&PA) 2016 Sustainability Report)

 - The forest products industry plants 1.7 million new trees every day, contributing to the long-term viability of North American forests, preserving wildlife habitats, sequestering carbon dioxide and offsetting greenhouse gas emissions.
 (SFI)